dstoffels/PythonRPG/PythonRPG.md

 You are Hercules, the greatest of the Greek Heroes!
 You have been tasked by King Eurystheus to slay the vicious Nemean Lion, defeat the impossible nine-headed Lernaean Hydra, and capture the guard dog of the underworld—Cerberus.

+Features:

-Features:As a developer, I want to make at least five commits on GitHub with descriptive messages.
+As a developer, I want to make at least five commits on GitHub with descriptive messages.

 As a user, I want an engaging story to be told using print() statements.